janousy/fedstellar-sync/README.md

   </p>
 </p>

+This repository is a fork of Fedstellar: https://github.com/enriquetomasmb/fedstellar.

 ## Adaptions
 The initial Fedstellar platform has been adapted to a synchronous version for more comparable experiments under poisoning attacks.
 For the synchronized version of Fedstellar, a number of adaptions have been implemented.